pyOpenSci/pyopensci.github.io/_pages/learn.md

 whats_next:
   - image_path: images/pyopensci-learn-github-collaboration.png
     alt: "A pencil sketch of a round table with people sitting around it from different backgrounds working on laptops and also writing together."
-    excerpt: "Through the [Better Software for Science Fellowship](https://bssw.io/pages/bssw-fellowship-program) we will be developing lessons focused on teaching core Github collaboration skills needed for both contributing to open source software and for working in an open science team environment. "
+    excerpt: "Through the [Better Software for Science Fellowship](https://bssw.io/pages/bssw-fellowship-program) we will be developing lessons focused on teaching core GitHub collaboration skills needed for both contributing to open source software and for working in an open science team environment.

+    **Stay up to date with course development and announcements in [our Discourse community](https://pyopensci.discourse.group/), as well as on [Fosstodon](https://fosstodon.org/@pyOpenSci) and [LinkedIn](https://www.linkedin.com/company/pyopensci/)**"
     title: "What's next: Collaborative GitHub for Scientists"
 toc: false
 ---